Please note, pages have been optimized for Chrome, Firefox, Edge, and Safari.

 return to contents next section

-1. Comparison with “achievable benchmarks” for current data
+1. Current data compared with “achievable benchmarks”

 2. State Snapshot comparisons with national estimates

-This information is available across all State-level measures and by subject area and topic.
+This information is available across all state-level measures and by subject area and topic.

-Figure 8: State Selection
+Figure 7: State Selection

-State View - State Selection
+State View - State selection with all states listed.

 return to the top of this section